wlmeng11/SimpleRick/README.md

 Because acoustic power decays exponentially as the wave propogates through a medium, the received signal will decay exponentially with time.
-To compensate for this attenuation, the receiver gain should increase exponentially over time. the gain of the AD8331 varies exponentially with the voltage on its GAIN pin. therefore a linear ramp signal is sufficient to drive the GAIN pin.
+To compensate for this attenuation, the receiver gain should increase exponentially over time.
+The gain of the AD8331 varies exponentially with the voltage on its GAIN pin, therefore a linear ramp signal is sufficient to drive the GAIN pin.

 In order to minimize computational overhead and I/O bandwidth in the microcontroller,